 Youth aged 15 years and older must consent to receive services.
 In Oregon, the legal age for giving consent to care is 15.
 There are no specific laws for CYSHCN nor for youth with physical or intellectual disabilities.
 This means that you would follow consent processes just as you would for any other youth.
 Youth enrolled in a program prior to their 15th birthday should sign consents by their 15th birthday to continue receiving services.

-Though Oregon law does not give minors a "right" to confidentiality nor parents a "right" to disclosure, it is recommended that youth 15 and older sign a release of information form permitting parents to discuss their youth's health needs with home visiting staff.
-More information regarding minor consent and confidentiality from the Oregon Health Authority can be found here.
-Frequently asked questions on working with clients in DHS custody can be found here.
+it is recommended that youth 15 and older sign a release of information form permitting parents to discuss their youth's health needs with home visiting staff.
+More information regarding minor consent and confidentiality from the Oregon Health Authority can be found

 CaCoon and Babies First! staff can encourage families to start a conversation with their youth regarding HIPAA laws and confidentiality.
 They can explore who will provide decision-making support if the youth needs or desires it.
 CaCoon staff can support the family in understanding the youth's ability to understand and provide informed consent.
 Evaluation of the youth's capacity to consent is an essential step in promoting their autonomy and involvement in their healthcare decision-making process.
 It is crucial to educate and support youth before signing consent and release of information documents so that they understand what consent and confidentiality mean.
-This practice aligns with Supported Decision Making practices and promotes informed healthcare decision-making for transition-aged youth.
+This practice aligns with

-Routine Visit Schedule:
+Routine Visit Schedule

 The PHN and client/family decide the frequency of routine visits when they create the plan of care together.
 The routine visit schedule is centered on the client's preference but should also consider the PHN acuity assessment, nursing diagnoses, client needs, and best practice recommendations based on population.
 It is likely that frequency of visits will fluctuate during the client's enrollment and as the client begins to utilize needed services or develops additional needs.

-In general, it is recommended that all clients/families be offered monthly visits.
+all clients/families be offered monthly visits.
 Evidence shows that frequency of visits has a positive effect on child development (11).
-Other evidenced based models have shown measurable outcomes using frameworks of frequent visiting.
+Other evidenced based models have

 Client factors that affect visit frequency include, but are not limited to family preference, client's medical home status, whether community support is established, and if the client will have an anticipated increase or decrease in needs based on family or client age/stage.

-Best practice guidelines based on the client population also effects visit frequency.
+Best practice guidelines based on the client population also affects visit frequency.
 For instance, it is best practice to provide a home visit for a newborn baby within 2 weeks of birth; therefore, it would not be appropriate to visit this client every 2 months.
 On the other hand, a 2-to-3-month schedule may be appropriate with a CaCoon client who has established support from Early Intervention (EI) with an Individualized Family Service Plan (IFSP).
 For more on population-specific frequency, please review the applicable activity table, links to clinical guidelines, and review the THEO collection schedule.

-Assessment and THEO Data Collection Schedule:
+Assessment and THEO Data Collection Schedule

-While the frequency of visits should be customized to align with the specific needs of each family, it's important to note that best practice guides timeliness of activities like developmental assessments, client screenings and education.
-The state data collection schedule is meant to align with typically expected case management activities based on the client's age or developmental stage.
 Every visit should be documented in THEO using the Every Visit Survey.
 The THEO data collection schedule below identifies additional data that should be entered.
 This data collection schedule should be considered when determining the timing of visits and completion of other data collection surveys.

 THEO Data Schedule